 Sleep is the way your mind and body recharge and repair.
 It recharges as you will be in a deep form of relaxation for an extended period of time and it repairs because many bodily repair functions occurred during your sleep cycles.

 Each sleep cycle is approximately 90 minutes in duration.
-And each cycle is made up of various sleep phases… wake, light sleep, deep sleep, REM and repeat.
+And each cycle is made up of various sleep phases… wake, light sleep, deep sleep, REM, and repeat.

 It is recommended that an adult needs at least four to five sleep cycles a night or six to nine hours of sleep each night.
 Remember, good sleep is about both quantity and quality of sleep.

 The quantity refers to the number of hours you should get each night.
 Based on the timing of your sleep cycles, that should equate to approximately six to nine hours of sleep each night.
 The quality is how restful or how well you sleep.
-That is, how quickly you can fall asleep (15 to 20 minutes is considered ideal) and having uninterrupted sleep during the night.
+That is, how quickly you can fall asleep (15 to 20 minutes is considered ideal) and have uninterrupted sleep during the night.

 According to some experts, 10 pm to 2 am is the most regenerative time of your sleep.
 Your body uses this period to do most of its regenerative and repair work.